François St-Laurent: Aftermath of original encounter

 A few days after the incident, Maurice was fined $5,000 for what he said about the referees.
 In September 2016, St-Laurent said that his laughter was unrelated to Maurice; Winnipeg's Dustin Byfuglien cracked a joke shortly after the ejection.

-Panthers/Leafs, 2023 regular season
+Panthers/Leafs, 2022–23 season

 On 17 January 2023, St-Laurent was assigned to a game between the Florida Panthers and Toronto Maple Leafs.
 The game was very penalty-heavy, with Toronto receiving seven power plays to Florida's three.
 After the game, Maurice criticized the officiating in his media scrum with reporters.
 In particular, he mentioned his relationship with St-Laurent, saying "I just explained to them that it had nothing to do with my players.
 It had to do with me and a relationship that I have with one of the referees.
 That's what that was all about."
 Maurice was fined $25,000 for his comments a few days later.

 International tournaments

-During the 2002–2003 ice hockey season, St-Laurent was assigned to work the 2003 IIHF World Championship Division 1A tournament, held in Budapest, Hungary.
-He worked each day of the tournament, with five games in the five days of play.
+During the 2002–03 ice hockey season, St-Laurent was assigned to work the 2003 IIHF World Championship Division 1A tournament, held in Budapest, Hungary.